- Agronomic: canola, corn, rapeseed, soybeans

 - Production Systems: general crop production

-- Establish reliable seeding dates for this crop in Iowa
+-Establish reliable seeding dates for winter canola in Iowa

 -Test the effect of seeding date on the viability of winter canola (Brassica napus) as cover crop and cash crop integrated into corn-soybean rotations

 -Assess the suitability of winter canola for providing short-term economic benefits and for aiding to build long-term cropping systems resilience